Delayed Diagnosis Lawyer

 Yes, you can sue a doctor for a delayed diagnosis if it resulted from negligence or a breach of the standard of care.

-To succeed, you must prove that the doctor’s actions deviated from what a reasonably competent physician would have done under similar circumstances.
+To succeed in a medical malpractice case, you must prove that the doctor’s actions deviated from what a reasonably competent physician would have done under similar circumstances.

 You also need to demonstrate that the delay directly caused harm, such as worsening of the condition or necessitating more intensive treatment.